Let's be honest — not every audience wants to hear from you.

 "Here's what we adjusted based on your feedback."

-The quickest way to trigger resistance is to frame people as passive recipients.
+The quickest way to trigger resistance is to frame people as passive recipients of a decision that's already been made about them.

-This shifts people from spectators to contributors — a psychological move that dissolves resistance more effectively than persuasion ever could.
+This shifts people from spectators to contributors.
+It's a psychological move that dissolves resistance more effectively than persuasion ever could because it stops treating skepticism as a problem to overcome and starts treating it as experience worth including.

 Those are the ingredients of trust — not charm, not spin, not over-explaining.